Superrehtard/old_diaspora_wiki/glossary.md

     http://en.wikipedia.org/wiki/Diaspora_(social_network)

 - **_Diaspora_ Group or Forum**
-&nbsp; &nbsp; a private space where a group of friends or colleagues can discuss issues, collaborate on projects, share links & images, and organize meetups & other events.
-For now, the technology is not quite in place, but many are anticipating a future populated with Diaspora Groups.
+    a private space where a group of friends or colleagues can discuss issues, collaborate on projects, share links & images, and organize meetups & other events.
+For now, the technology is not quite in place, but many are anticipating a future populated with **Diaspora Groups**.
     http://en.wikipedia.org/wiki/Internet_forum

 ## <a name="wiki-f">E F</a>